VN20

-The VN20 is a Chinese "Heavy-Duty Infantry fighting vehicle" developed by Norinco, revealed on the Zhuhai Airshow 2022.
+The VN20 is a Chinese "Heavy-Duty Infantry fighting vehicle" developed by Norinco, revealed on the Zhuhai Airshow 2020.

 Norinco uses the "VNxx" designation for exported Infantry fighting vehicles.

 Design

 The VN20 was developed from the VT-4 main battle tank chassis and uses the same suspension, the motor is placed at the front to keep space for troops in the back.
+The driver seat is placed on the left side next to another seat on the right side.

 ERA protects its front and sides.

 Armament

 The VN20 vehicle was advertised with 2 different turrets: